jollyjerr/knowledge/math/calculus/limits.md

 ##### Aside, Intermediate Value Theorem

+> Suppose f is a function continuous at every point of the interval [a, b]
+> f will take on every value between f(a) and f(b) over the interval
+> for any L between the values f(a) and f(b), there exists at leas one number C in [a, b] for which f(c) = L

-For any continuous function, given a closed interval, we can assume there is atleast one "root" (cross of x axis) if we can find a negative point and positive point in that interval.
+This is useful because - for any continuous function, given a closed interval, we can assume there is at least one "root" (cross of x axis) if we can find a negative point and positive point in that interval.

+If using the IVT to justify a value exists, make sure the function is continuous over the interval and that the value lies within the range produced by the function over that interval (inclusive).

 ## Properties of limits